A Quick Note about Ronnie K's Career Journeys

 1999–2014:

-Served on the boards of several leading nonprofit organizations in Southern Arizona, including a large congregation and a regional community foundation.
+Served on the boards of several prestigious nonprofits in Southern Arizona, including a large congregation and a regional community foundation.

 -